Love Notes from Dani: Avery the Brave

 I have been stuck.
 I have been stuck as a mama, who does not have the answers to my children’s questions around what they are facing.
-I have been stuck recently, when my eldest, Avery, shared with me the most acute statement about butterflies or rather, a lack thereof.
+I have been stuck recently, when my eldest, Avery, showed bravery by sharing with me the most acute statement about butterflies or rather, a lack thereof.

 I drive my kids to school every morning.
 It is a coveted time for me and, I am certain, time that they do not appreciate now, that they will look back on later with fondness.